THE DECEITFULNESS OF RICHES

 Paul also admonishes, “If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.”
 (Col. 3:1-2 NKJV).

-Prayer: My Dear Holy Spirit, teach and help me daily to guard my heart against the deceitfulness of riches, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me daily to guard my heart and mind against the deceitfulness of riches, in Jesus’ name.
 Amen.